vyapp/vy/BOOK.md

 ### Redo

-Consider the situation that you have performed some Key-Commands then decided to undo the text operations but you notice you just were mistaken when undoing the text operations.
+Consider the situation that you have performed some keycommands then decided to undo the text operations but you notice you just were mistaken when undoing the text operations.
 What would you do?
-Well, i would press in NORMAL mode the following Key-Command below.
+Well, i would press in NORMAL mode the following keycommand below:

     <Key-period>